rgujju/Dynamic_App_Loading/README.md

 is loaded.
 When the app invokes a syscall as follows ``sys->SetLed(led_num, led_status);`` the execution flow jumps into the actual location of the ``SetLed`` function which was defined in the kernel.

-The current example app in **apps/blinky** turns on the green LED while the kernel turns on the red LED on the STM32F429 DISC1 board.
+The current example app in **apps/blinky** turns on the green LED while the kernel turns on the red LED on the STM32F429i-DISC1 board.

 To learn more about GOT and PIC refer the [Acknowledgements](#Acknowledgements), they do a much better job of explaining the concepts.

 #### Why did I do this?
-Mainly to learn about the GOT, PIC, memory layout of mcu, and a lot more.
+Mainly to learn about the GOT, PIC, memory layout of mcu, elf format, and a lot more.
 Gained a lot of knowledge from this project.

 ## Usage
-This example is for the STM32F429 DISC1 board.
+This example is for the STM32F429i DISC1 board.
 But should be [portable](#Porting) to any other mcu.
 #### 1 Build userlib.a.
 This is a static library aka archive.
 The app will be linked to this archive.
 ``mkdir -p build/userlib``
 ``cd build/userlib``
-``cmake ../.. -DTARGET_GROUP=userlib -DCMAKE_BUILD_TYPE=Debug -DCMAKE_TOOLCHAIN_FILE=../../cross.cmake``
+``cmake ../.. -DBOARD=stm32f429i_disc1 -DUSERLIB=1``
-``make``
+``make userlib``
-A folder called **lib** will be created.
+A folder called **userlib** will be created.
 This folder will contain everything required to build the app.
-It contains the header files and the userlib.a archive.
+It contains the header and archive files.
 Copy this folder to the apps folder.
-``cp -R lib ../../apps/``
+``cp -R userlib ../../apps/``

 #### 2 Build app.
 A example app called blinky is provided.
-This app turn on LED1.
+This app turns on LED1.
 There is some extra code in the example to purposely populate the data and bss sections
 And also to verify if the GOT is copied properly. ie global variable access.
-``cd apps``
+``cd apps/blinky``
 ``mkdir build/``
 ``cd build``
-``cmake .. -DCMAKE_BUILD_TYPE=Debug -DCMAKE_TOOLCHAIN_FILE=../../cross.cmake``
+``cmake .. -DCMAKE_TOOLCHAIN_FILE=../../cross.cmake``
 ``make``
-This should have created **blinky.elf** file.
+This will create **blinky.elf** file.
 This file now needs to be converted into TINF.

 #### 3 Create TINF of the app
 ``python3 ../../elf2tinf/elf2tinf.py --major 1 --minor 0 blinky.elf blinky``
-This should generate 2 files, the **blinky.tinf** and **blinky_tinf.h**
+This will generate 2 files, the **blinky.tinf** and **blinky_tinf.h**
 **blink.tinf** is in a binary format which can be loaded over uart, ble, usb, etc.
-**blinky_tinf.h** is the same binary data in the form of a header file, so I can test it easily, without implementing the actual transfer of the binary to the mcu.
+**blinky_tinf.h** is the same binary data in the form of a header file, so the app can be tested easily, by compiling into the kernel, without implementing the actual transfer of the binary to the mcu.
 More details about this tool is in the README.md in folder elf2tinf

 #### 4 Build the kernel
 ``mkdir -p build/debug``
 ``cd build/debug``
 Build the kernel, this is the code that will actually load the app and run it
-``cmake ../.. -DTARGET_GROUP=kernel -DCMAKE_BUILD_TYPE=Debug -DCMAKE_TOOLCHAIN_FILE=../../cross.cmake``
+``cmake ../.. -DBOARD=stm32f429i_disc1``
 ``make``
 This will generate the **main.elf** file which needs to be loaded onto the board.

 #### 5 Load main.elf to hardware
-This can vary depending on your method.
+This can vary depending on your method. but if zephyr flash method works for you then simple
-If you use gdb then simply, with something like openocd already running in the background then simply
 ``make flash``